 Click here to find out more about why Project READ Literacy Network matters and why literacy matters.

-Through dedication, collaboration, innovation and integrity, we are helping to build healthy and engaged communities through literacy and essential skills training.
+Through dedication, collaboration, innovation and integrity, we are helping to build healthy and engaged communities through literacy and Skills for Success training.

 A person who is literate can use reading, writing, speaking, and numerical skills effectively to understand and participate in the world around them.

 Literacy is not a fixed skill.
 It needs to be exercised and challenged.
 Otherwise, the skill will not strengthen and may weaken.